-From one hand there is no real information in this pages — just links to books, and google might consider it irrelevant and exclude from search.
+On the one hand there is no real information on these pages — just links to books, and google might consider it irrelevant and exclude it from the search.
 And if your website got many irrelevant pages it can’t affect good pages ranking too which we of course don’t want.
 What can we do here?

-Option 1 (wrong way!): You can find advice to disallow tags, taxonomies, author pages (all pages that got no real content but exist for navigation purposes) in robots.txt so search engines crawlers won’t index them and will index just “good” pages with real content (posts themselves, for example, but not tags or categories).
+Option 1 (the wrong way!): You can find advice to disallow tags, taxonomies, and author pages (all pages that got no real content but exist for navigation purposes) in robots.txt so search engines crawlers won’t index them and will index just “good” pages with real content (posts themselves, for example, but not tags or categories).

-Option 2 (way to more traffic here!): if you block your taxonomies pages from crawling keep in mind that search bot won’t crawl these pages at all and won’t read its content and won’t index links to your posts (books etc) there and won’t get to posts through these links.
+Option 2 (way to more traffic here!): if you block your taxonomies pages from crawling keep in mind that the search bot won’t crawl these pages at all and won’t read its content and won’t index links to your posts (books etc) there and won’t get to posts through these links.
 Your taxonomies pages are totally useless for SEO this way.
-So if you got tags, categories or custom taxonomies you would rather not showing it to search crawler but it contains a lot of links to your main content which you want to get indexed well don’t use robots.txt.
-Instead, use onpage meta-tags noindex, follow.
-This way search engine will follow all links on you tag’s archive page but won’t include the page itself in SERP.
-There are plenty SEO plugins for Worpdress which will do this work for you, personally I prefer Yoast SEO.
+So if you got tags, categories or custom taxonomies you would rather not show it to the search crawler but it contains a lot of links to your main content which you want to get indexed well don’t use robots.txt.
+Instead, use on-page meta-tags noindex, follow.
+This way search engine will follow all links on your tag’s archive page but won’t include the page itself in SERP.
+There are plenty SEO plugins for Worpdress which will do this work for you, personally, I prefer Yoast SEO.